A Retelling of Shinto Myths 1: Izanagi and Izanami

 Izanagi braced himself.

 - Izanagi (伊邪那岐) and Izanami (伊邪那美) are not the oldest Shinto gods.
-However, they are the ones who rose the islands of Japan from the sea and created a large number of Shinto gods.
+However, they were the ones who rose the islands of Japan from the sea and created a large number of Shinto gods.

 - According to legend, Izanami died while giving birth to Hi-no-Kagu-Tsuchi (火の迦具土), who emerged as a ball of fire.
-Izanagi journeyed to the land of the dead to retrieve his consort, but was horrified after seeing her decomposed state.
+Izanagi journeyed to the land of the dead to retrieve his consort, but was horrified afterseeing her decomposed state.

-- After fleeing from Yomi-no-Kuni (黄泉の国), Izanagi performed elaborate rituals to cleanse himself.
+- After fleeing Yomi-no-Kuni (黄泉の国), Izanagi performed elaborate rituals to cleanse himself.
 While washing his eyes and nose, he birthed Amaterasu (天照), Tsukuyomi (月詠) and Susanoo (素戔嗚).
 Amaterasu and Susanoo would become the most important deities in the Shinto pantheon.

 - The Izanagi Shrine in Awaji, Japan, is dedicated to this ancient couple.